openjs-foundation/cross-project-council/conduct/FOUNDATION_CODE_OF_CONDUCT_REQUIREMENTS.md

 # Foundation Code of Conduct Requirements

-The Bylaws of the OpenJS Foundadion (OpenJSF) delegate to the Cross Project Council (CPC) the responsability of chosing, maitaining, and enforcing a Code of Conduct (CoC) for all of OpenJSF's projects, working groups, collab-spaces, and related activites.
+The OpenJS Foundation (OpenJSF) delegatea to the Cross Project Council (CPC), via its [charter][], the responsability of chosing, maitaining, and enforcing a Code of Conduct (CoC) for all of its projects, collab spaces, and for any related activities.

 This document defines:

-- The Code of Conduct (CoC) adopted by OpenJSF.
+- OpenJSF's Code of Conduct
-- The commitments made by the OpenJSF to reportees and victims of CoC violations.
+- OpenJSF's Commitments to reportees and victims of CoC violations
 - The role of the CoC Enforcement Team.
 - How the members of the CoC Enforcement Team are chosen by the CPC.
 - The CoC Enforcement Team's conflict of interest policy.